wellsvieira/lyra-lang/README.md

 # Lyra Programming Language

-This is a project aiming to compile code written in the Lyra programming language into assembly code.
-This repository includes the source code for the compiler, examples of Lyra programs, and instructions on how to use the compiler to generate assembly code and to execute it using a virtual machine.
+This is a college project focused on designing and implementing a custom programming language called Lyra.
+The project involves building a compiler that translates Lyra code into assembly code, providing a deeper understanding of compiler construction.

 # Example Code
 Here is an example of a simple Lyra program for matrix addition: